Hotels near Angel Fire Resort

 What are the closest hotels to Angel Fire Resort?

-The closest hotels to Angel Fire Resort are Lodge at Angel Fire Resort (0.01 mi), Shady Brook Inn and Resort (17.68 mi), and Econo Lodge Eagle Nest (18.39 mi).
+The closest hotel to Angel Fire Resort is Lodge at Angel Fire Resort (0.01 mi, from $169/night) — a 2-minute drive.
+Other nearby options include Shady Brook Inn and Resort (17.68 mi, from $226/night) and Econo Lodge Eagle Nest (18.39 mi, from $98/night).
+Econo Lodge Eagle Nest offers free breakfast and a pool.

 Are there budget-friendly hotels near Angel Fire Resort?